dailybruin/kerckhoff/README.md

 4. Run ```docker-compose up --build``` which will create all containers you need

-5. Run ```docker-compose run web ./kerckhoff/manage.py makemigrations``` and then ```docker-compose run web ./kerckhoff/manage.py migrate``` in a separate terminal.

-6. Let's do some server side stuff.
+5. Let's do some server side stuff.
 You should create an admin user to log in.
     Create a superuser using `docker-compose run web ./kerckhoff/manage.py createsuperuser` Remember your admin username and password!

-7. Now you will want to set up login for your Kerckhoff instance.
+6. Now you will want to set up login for your Kerckhoff instance.
 Create or get a Google OAuth client id and secret, and visit `localhost:5000/admin/`.
 Login with your newly created admin account, and create a new Social Application (under Social Accounts).
     Select Google as provider.
 Set name to Google, fill in the Client ID and secret key and